Six (musical): International productions

 Six had its Asian premiere at the Shinhan Card Artium in South Korea, the musical's first non-English production, opening on 10 March 2023, with the cast of the UK tour performing the roles for three weeks.
 Beginning 31 March 2023, a Korean cast began performances.
 Multiple actors split the roles, including Lee Arumsoul and Son Seung-yeon as Catherine of Aragon, Kim Ji-woo and Bae Soo-jung as Anne Boleyn, Park Hye-na and Park Ga-ram as Jane Seymour, Kim Ji-sun and Choi Hyun-sun as Anna of Cleves, Kim Ryeo-won and Heo Sol-ji as Katherine Howard, and Yoo Joo-hye and Hong Ji-hee as Catherine Parr.

-The Madách Theatre in Budapest, Hungary, is presenting a non-replica staging that opened on 14 October 2023.
+The Madách Theatre in Budapest, Hungary, presented a non-replica staging that opened on 14 October 2023.

 A Polish non-replica production opened at Teatr Syrena in Warsaw on 9 September 2023.
-It is directed and choreographed by Ewelina Adamska-Porczyk.
+It was directed and choreographed by Ewelina Adamska-Porczyk.

 A Japanese production began performances with multiple actors splitting the roles, including Emiko Suzuki and Sonim as Catherine of Aragon, Meimi Tamura and Maho Minamoto as Anne Boleyn, Mahya Harada and Harumi as Jane Seymour, Eliana and Marie Sugaya as Anna of Cleves, Airi Suzuki and Erika Toyohara as Katherine Howard and Sora Kazuki and Ruki Saito as Catherine Parr.
 Most of the cast are set to perform a one-week engagement at the Vaudeville Theatre in the West End (where Six currently plays in London) in November 2025 in Japanese, becoming the first foreign language production of the show to be performed in the West End.

-A Croatian production is planned for May 2025.
+A Croatian production was planned for May 2025.

+A Spanish replica production began previews at the Teatro Gran Via in Madrid on 12 September 2026, with an official opening on 17 September.
+The cast included Clara Lanzani as Catherine of Aragon, Udara Zubillaga as Anne Boleyn, Beatriz Santana as Jane Seymour, Liz Tatis as Anna of Cleves, Arianna Galletti as Katherine Howard and Alba Egilo as Catherine Parr.